NURSING 7021A - Research Part I

 General Course Information

-Course Code NURSING 7021A Course Research Part I Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Assumed Knowledge NURSING 7102EX Restrictions Only available to eligible Master of Nursing Science students Course Description This course requires the student to identify a question, conduct a literature review, identify a methodology and draft a proposal
+Course Code NURSING 7021A Course Research Part I Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Assumed Knowledge NURSING 7102EX Restrictions Only available to eligible Master of Nursing Science students Course Description This course requires the student to identify a question, conduct a literature review, identify a methodology and draft a proposal

 Course Coordinator: Associate Professor Philippa Rasmussen